 CAVEAT: Heinous Voices . . .

 The first video features actress Demi Moore, who is afflicted with two glaring voice pathologies that result in an incredibly bad voice.

 Her first issue is a verbal grind that sounds as if she needs to clear her throat of something thick and unpleasant.
 Her voice gurgles and grinds along because she is not pushing enough air across her vocal cords to hold a steady, let alone mellifluous, tone.

-Demi also is plagued with the infuriating verbal uptick – sometimes called the moronic interrogative – in which every declarative sentence is formed as a question, as if she isn’t sure of what she’s saying, as if she is seeking validation from you for everything she says.
+Demi also is plagued with the infuriating verbal uptick – sometimes called the moronic interrogative – in which every declarative sentence is formed as a question.
+She sounds as though she isn’t sure of anything she’s saying, as if she is seeking validation from you for everything she says.

 The grinding and upticking go on interminably . . . truly painful to hear.
 It begins at the 60-second mark . . .

 This second example is a young lady by the name of Danica McKellar — an actress, author, and “mathematician.”
 She is certainly not a public speaker, given her cartoon voice and her own verbal grind pathology.